 • Select airlines face financial distress, stretched liquidity issues - While some airlines have adequate liquidity and/or financial support from a strong parent, which is likely to help them sustain over the near term, for others, the credit metrics and liquidity profile have been under significant stress over the past few years.
 To ease liquidity pressures, most airlines had undertaken several cost rationalisation measures, including salary cuts for their employees, leave-without-pay options and laying off of pilots and crew members to cut costs during the pandemic.
 Some airlines have also sought a deferment in their lease rental payments to improve their liquidity positions.
 Others have also entered sale and lease back transactions to shore up liquidity in the near term.
-However, until profitability and cash inflows improve considerably, most airlines will require funding support to meet their expenses.
+However, until the RASK-CASK spread improves, the airlines will require funding support to meet expenses.
+Aggregate of Air Asia India Limited, Air India Limited, Go Airlines (India) Limited, Interglobe Aviation Limited, Tata SIA Airlines Limited and SpiceJet Limited; Excludes debt of Rs.
+295 billion transferred from Air India Limited to a special purpose vehicle (SPV) with effect from October 01, 2019